“An ounce of prevention is worth a pound of cure.” ~ Thai proverb.

 Although alcohol is readily available the local population as a rule don’t consume alcohol outside of restaurants and bars.
 Tourists seen wandering the markets and streets with a beer in hand stand out and this is considered rude.

 Likewise, being intoxicated and loud is a sign of disrespect.
-Many tourists visit Chiang Mai, feel the relaxed atmosphere and then think it’s normal to drink in public spaces.
+Many foreign tourists come to experience Thailand’s Full Moon Party, then visit Chiang Mai, feel the relaxed atmosphere and then think it’s normal to drink in public spaces.
 Nothing is wrong with having a good time but if you are seen drinking in public you will be seen as just another obnoxious tourist.

 In Thai culture men are never seen in public without a shirt.
 Tourists seen on the street without a shirt will draw attention from local residents who will be offended.
 Likewise, don’t be that tourist that wears the local Thai beer tank top souvenir from the bargain bin at the markets.
 Save the beer T-Shirts for when you get home.